woman holding gray day designer planner with gold binding, practicing positivity

 Now that your thoughts are on paper, take a moment to reframe.
 Ask yourself: Is there a more helpful way to look at this?
 Replace "I’ll never get it all done" with "I’m doing my best, one step at a time."
 Write down one positive affirmation or reminder to carry with you for the rest of the day.

 Why it works: Reframing creates a mindset shift.
-It helps you step out of negativity and into self-compassion and possibility.
+It helps you step out of negativity and into self-compassion, possibility...and positivity.

 Step 4: Set an Intention (1 minute)